-Please quote Council's application number: MCUC 2550/2018 in all subsequent correspondence relating to this development application.
-Should you require any clarification regarding this, please contact Jenny Elphinstone on telephone 07 4099 9482.
+Please quote Council's application number: MCUC 2932/2018 in all subsequent correspondence relating to this development application.
+Should you require any clarification regarding this, please contact Jenny Elphinstone on telephone 07 4099 9482 or at enquiries@douglas.qld.gov.au .